Good Times (Adam Rickitt album): Critical reception

-Ian Hyland, from Sunday Mirror newspaper, gave the album 8/10 score and wrote that Rickitt "should be right proud of this sparky pop album which makes you forget he was ever a soap star".
-Andy Lee from The Northern Echo, wrote that it is a "fairly good album, full of sound dance tracks" and pointed "I Breathe Again" and "Godd Times" as the album highlights.
+Ian Hyland, from Sunday Mirror newspaper, gave the album an 8/10 score and wrote that Rickitt "should be right proud of this sparky pop album which makes you forget he was ever a soap star".
+Andy Lee from The Northern Echo, wrote that it is a "fairly good album, full of sound dance tracks" and pointed "I Breathe Again" and "Good Times" as the album highlights.
+R.S.
+Murthi from Malasian New Straits Times newspaper, considered the album "lushly-arranged dance-pop that's not so much bad as utterly boring".
 Some critics brande it as "disco-fluff that would only appeal to girls under 13 and gay men under 30".
 At the same time, speculation about his sexuality has increased considerably in the media.

-R.S.
-Murthi from Malasian New Straits Times newspaper, considered the album "lushly-arranged dance-pop that's not so much bad as utterly boring".
+The website Pop Rescue stated that the album features strong dance pop moments, with "I Breathe Again" standing out thanks to Adam's energetic vocals.
+According to the review, tracks like "Good Times", "Heart And Soul", "Touch Me", and "Take You High" also work well within the disco/pop approach.
+However, when the album shifts toward ballads, its quality drops, resulting in songs considered monotonous or awkward, such as "I Can’t Live Without Your Love", "Time Is On Our Side", and "Give Me Your Love".
+Finally, although Adam contributed to the songwriting and the album includes influential pop figures, the site noted that some tracks sound generic, as if they could have been recorded by any artist who happened to show up at the studio.

 Commercial performance

-Although the single " Everything My Heart Desires", peaked at #15 in the same week of the album release, Good Times failed to get the top 40.
-Despite poor performance in the UK (#41), Rickitt's official website reported that the record was certified gold in the country, although the BPI did not certify it.
+The single "Everything My Heart Desires", peaked at #15 in the same week of the album release, while Good Times reached number 41 on the UK Albums Chart.
+According to Rickitt’s official website, the record was certified gold in the United Kingdom, although it was not listed by the BPI.
 The album was certified platinum in Southeast Asia.

-Although Rickitt had said in some interviews that he would be recording his second album, in the year 2000, the singer broke his contract with his record company in the same year, which makes Godd Times his only studio album.
+Rickitt mentioned in some interviews that he planned to record a second album; however, in 2000, he ended his contract with his record company, making Good Times his only studio album.
 In his official website he said that: "It was something I wanted to do at the time but it became something I really didn't enjoy.
 I don't mean the touring because I didn't mind that, the fans were great.
 It was hard work but I don't mind working hard if it's something which inspires me.
 I just don't feel that way about pop music.
 I started finding it rather vacant and uncreative".

+Availability

+After years of being unavailable for streaming, the label made the album available for streaming in 2018.
+Unaware of a campaign to get the record label focused on the album and make it available for streaming, Rickitt was bemused when it sprung back to life, saying: "The album period wasn't my favourite but if people still like it and find it fun, that's cool.
+I'm happy with being the retro kitsch guy".